 Mariela Graham has dedicated her life’s work to improving academic outcomes for New York City’s children.
 She is currently a Master Ambassador Principal with the New York City Department of Education assigned to the HS of Arts and Technology.
 Previously, Mariela founded the Urban Assembly School for Criminal Justice, a high-performing, all-girls’, 6-12 public school in Brooklyn in 2007, at the time becoming one of the youngest principals in the city.
 She began her career as a bilingual Social Studies teacher in Washington Heights.
 She has also served as a Master Principal mentoring new principals and in 2013 was recognized as a Cahn Fellow for Distinguished Principals at Teachers College.
 Mariela holds a bachelor’s degree from Duke University and masters’ degrees from the City College of New York and Teachers College.
 She and her family reside in Inwood, upper Manhattan.

 Regan Hales, a native New Yorker from the Bronx NY, holds a M.S and B.S in Accounting from the University at Albany, SUNY and is a NYS CPA.
 After graduation, she spent three years at Ernst & Young, one of the top, global professional services firms, as an auditor serving clients in the media and entertainment industry.
 After her time at EY, Regan took her audit, accounting, and finance expertise in-house to one of the most critically acclaimed, premium cable and satellite television networks, Home Box Office.
 During her ten years at HBO, Regan created and managed the accounting close, reporting, and forecasting for ~$1B in Revenue for all of HBO’s International Networks, in Latin America, Asia and Europe; in addition to contributing towards purchase and acquisition transactions for further international expansion.
 After a year away from work and expanding her scope of volunteerism with her church, Regan returned to work in the non-profit sector.
-She is currently the Director of Finance & HR at DoSomething.org and is tasked with the ownership of the financial health and reporting of the org to promote sound business decisions, aligned with DoSomething’s strategic vision; among other things.
+She is currently Vice President of Finance & Operations at DoSomething.org and is tasked with the ownership of the financial health and reporting of the org to promote sound business decisions, aligned with DoSomething’s strategic vision; among other things.

 Mandë Holford, Associate Professor / Co-Founder, Hunter College / Killer Snails